jonathan-kao/Exploring-and-Extending-Random-Erasing-Data-Augmentation/README.md

 - Users may need to adjust the transform settings for different data augmentation techniques.
 - Renaming output files (checkpoints and model files) according to the data augmentation and training settings is recommended for better organization.
 - Detailed instructions and explanations are provided within the notebook file.

+### Purpose of the Paper
+The paper, titled "Random Erasing Data Augmentation Project Paper," was written as part of a college course project.
+Its primary purpose is to explore the application and effectiveness of random erasing as a data augmentation technique in machine learning models.
+The paper includes informal discussions, experimental results, and potential extensions of the technique.
+It is intended to provide insights and foster discussion among peers and instructors.